16 May A Guide to Groom and Groomsmen Attire

 2-7 days before: Get Your Groom and Groomsmen Attire

 Two days before the wedding, head to your local store to try on the tuxes or suits in person, make last-minute adjustments, then take home until the big day.
-Make sure you have all your accessories – tie, vest, socks, belt, cufflinks, tie clips, shoes – before you leave!
+Make sure you have all your accessories – tie, vest, socks, cufflinks, pocket square, shoes – before you leave!
 As an added convenience, Men’s Wearhouse also has a ship to home option.
 Just place your order online and your tux or suit and accessories will arrive on your doorstep 7 days before the event.

 Shower, shave, and get dressed in your tux or suit with the confidence of knowing that you’re looking your best!
 Bonus: since your outfit was planned in advance, there’s more time to spend chillin’ with your guys before saying “I Do.”